aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 ## Gamepad Basics

-WASM-4 provides 4 variables that represent the current state of the respective gamepad.
-It's `0` (Zero) if nothing is pressed right now.
-Otherwise it contains a sum of those values:
+WASM-4 provides 4 variables (one for each different Gamepad) that represent the current state of the respective gamepad.
+It contains a value `0` (zero) if nothing has been pressed; otherwise, it contains a sum of the directions pressed, based on the table below:

 | Button   | Value |
 |----------|:-----:|